 - TLCP library: Library implementing the application layer protocols (TLCP, ISO 7816).
 This component was developed by the Tapkey team and MUST be used by any Tapkey-enabled lock.
 The TLCP library is provided as static library.

-- NFC Reader Library: This is an adopted version of NXP’s reader library.
-It’s used for implementation of card emulation and ISO 14443 functionality.
-Adaptations and bugfixes have been implemented by the Tapkey team to integrate with the TLCP library, to allow running the code on performance-constrained devices and to improve compatibility with a large number of smartphones.
+- NFC library: This is an adopted version of NXP's reader library.
+It's used for implementation of card emulation and ISO 14443 functionality.
+Adaptations and bug fixes have been implemented by the Tapkey team to integrate with the TLCP library, to allow running the code on performance-constrained devices and to improve compatibility with a large number of smartphones.
 This component is subject to both, Tapkey and NXP licensing terms.
 It MAY be used by implementing firmware but MAY also be replaced by individual implementations.
 If implemented individually, the implementer must take care of maximum compatibility with any type of NFC-enabled mobile device.
 The NFC Reader Library is provided as static library.
 As the implementation of these components, especially the adaptations made by the Tapkey team are critical regarding user experience, it is highly recommended to reuse this component when integrating Tapkey in any devices.

 - Example porting Tapkey reference hardware: Examples are provided on how to integrate the provided libraries into a Tapkey-enabled locking firmware.
 The example porting is provided in source code.